-Each 'HCM Program' means the source code, the DLL, the test program (\.EXE) and the program documentation.
+Each 'HCM Program' means the source code, the DLL, the test program (.EXE) and the program documentation.

 Every Administration is free to use the source code, the DLL, or the test program.
-In case of dispute, the test program will be used as a reference.
+In case of dispute, official DLL utilized via the test program will be used as a reference.